pschanely/CrossHair/doc/source/cover.rst

-                                argument_dictionary : Output arguments as repr'd, ordered dictionaries eval_expression     : Output examples as expressions, suitable for eval() pytest              : Output examples as stub pytest tests
+                                argument_dictionary : Output arguments as repr'd, ordered dictionaries eval_expression     : Output examples as expressions, suitable for eval() pytest              : Output examples as stub pytest tests --coverage_type TYPE  Determines what kind of coverage to achieve. opcode : Cover as many opcodes of the function as possible.
+                                         This is similar to "branch" coverage.
+                                path   : Cover any possible execution path.
+                                         There will usually be an infinite number of paths (e.g. loops are effectively unrolled).
+Use max_iterations and/or
+                                         per_condition_timeout to bound results.
+                                         Many path decisions are internal to CrossHair, so you may see more duplicative-ness in the output than you'd expect.

 ..
 Help ends: crosshair cover --help